-This is a very helpful/useful practice as it allows customers to buy valuable products & merchant also gets to sell it at the demand price of the product.
+This is a very helpful/useful practice as it allows customers to buy valuable products & merchant also gets to sell them at the demand price of the product.

 Here, demand price simply refers to the price any customer is willing to pay in order to acquire the product.